DeviousFate/BeaedCorpusExpress/README.md

 -------------------------------------------

-Tentative requirements, likely to be fulfilled by SquareUp POS:
+Tentative requirements, likely to be fulfilled by Stripe POS:

 Users must be able to pay online using a portal hosted by the Business.